letrezdraw/AIST/README.md

 ## 🗺️ Project Roadmap

 Here's what's planned for the future of AIST:

--   **Executable AI Assistant:** By default, it runs on Windows startup, but an `.exe` option is available for user preference.
 -   **Smarter Intent Recognition:** Move from simple keywords to full LLM-based intent recognition for more natural commands.
 -   **Enhanced User Feedback:** Add audio cues for different states (listening, processing).
 -   **New Skills:** Real-time weather reports, system controls (volume, mute, lock, shutdown).